DaniSoftwareZT/My-Swole-Pal/journals/Jessica_Palacios.md

 ## Monday, February 13, 2023
 Removed the planner aspect from our API design and wireframes to restructure our project to make it so that users can simply filter exercises to add to a workout.
 Finished wireframes and api-design file.

+## Tuesday, February 14, 2023
+Our team worked through the fastapi tutorial to create our database using fastapi and postgres.
+We learned a lot about pydantic and psychopg.